 - You signed up for Medicare Advantage and within a year you decide you want to enroll in – or switch back to — Original Medicare with a Medigap policy.

-Deadline for Changing Medicare Supplement Plans
+What is the Deadline for Changing Medicare Supplement Plans?

 There is no deadline, the only restrictions on changing Medicare Supplement plans are that the applicant may have guaranteed issue again.
-This is extremely important to those with pre existing conditions.
+This is extremely important to those with pre-existing conditions.
 If the carrier requires you to undergo the medical underwriting process, you could be denied coverage and not be able to get it back on your comprehensive plans’ coverage.

-Changing Medicare Supplement insurance can be more complicated than signing up the first time.
+Changing Medicare Supplement insurance can be more complicated than signing up for the first time.
 At MedicareFAQ, we want to make sure you get the coverage that’s right for you, at the best possible price.

 We’ll give you quotes, answer questions, and help you navigate the application process.